Władysław IV Vasa: Marriages

-The next few years were similarly unsuccessful with regards to his plans.
+The next few years were similarly unsuccessful with regard to his plans.
 Eventually, he tried to bypass the opposition in the Sejm with secret alliances, dealings, and intrigues, but did not prove successful.
 Those plans included schemes such as supporting the Holy Roman Emperor's raid on Inflanty in 1639, which he hoped would lead to a war; an attempted alliance with Spain against France in 1640–1641, and in 1641–1643, with Denmark against Sweden.
 On the international scene, he attempted to mediate between various religious factions of Christianity, using the tolerant image of the Commonwealth to portray himself as the neutral mediator.
 He organized a conference in Toruń (Thorn) that began on 28 January 1645, but it failed to reach any meaningful conclusions.

 After Cecilia's death in 1644, the ties between Władysław and the Habsburgs were somewhat loosened.
 In turn, the relations with France improved, and eventually Władysław married the French princess Ludwika Maria Gonzaga de Nevers, daughter of Charles I Gonzaga, Duke of Mantua, in 1646.

 Władysław's last plan was to orchestrate a major war between the European powers and the Ottoman Empire.
 The border with the Empire was in a near-constant state of low-level warfare; some historians estimate that in the first half of the 17th century, Ottoman raids and wars resulted in the loss (death or enslavement) of about 300,000 Commonwealth citizens in the borderlands.
 The war, Władysław hoped, would also solve the problem of unrest among the Cossacks, a militant group living in Ukraine, near the Ottoman border, who could find worth in such a campaign, and turn their attention to fighting for the Commonwealth, instead of against it.
 As usual, he failed to inspire the nobility, rarely willing to consider sponsoring another war, to agree to this plan.
 He received more support from foreign powers, from Rome, Venice and Muscovy.
 With the promise of funds for the war, Władysław started recruiting troops among the Cossacks in 1646.
 The opposition of the Sejm, demanding that he dismiss the troops, coupled with Władysław's worsening health, crippled that plan as well.
-Władysław still did not give up, and attempted to resurrect the plan in 1647, and with the support of magnate Jeremi Wiśniowiecki (who organized military exercises near Ottoman border), attempted unsuccessfully to provoke the Ottomans to attack.
+Władysław still did not give up, and attempted to resurrect the plan in 1647, and with the support of magnate Jeremi Wiśniowiecki (who organized military exercises near the Ottoman border), attempted unsuccessfully to provoke the Ottomans to attack.

 On 9 August 1647, his young son, Sigismund Casimir, then seven years old, suddenly fell ill and died; the death of his only legitimate heir to the throne was a major blow to the king, whose grief prevented his attendance at the boy's funeral held in Kraków.